qinxiongzhou/spring-cloud-netflix-demo/README.md

 # spring-cloud-netflix-demo
-spring cloud netflix demo.The verison is 2.1.6.RELEASE
+spring cloud netflix demo.
+The Springboot verison is 2.1.6.RELEASE.
+The SpringCloud version is Greenwich.SR2.